Disco4: Reception

 Part I was generally well-received, with KEXP saying "The album coheres surprisingly well, with the sound being a dark, ominous blend of industrial, noise-rock, metal, and electronic styles."
 Flood Magazines Mike Lesuer stated that the tracks "don’t feel out of place, half-cocked, or ill-conceived", with the album "weirdly [feeling] like one of the most cohesive musical capsules for 2020".
 Simon K. agreed, stating all but one "feels and sounds surprisingly well developed and expertly handled", but criticised a "couple of stylistic clashes".

 The second half received a score of 77 out of 100 on review aggregator Metacritic based on five reviews, indicating "generally favorable" reception.
-Allmusics Heather Phares described the melding of genres as working "remarkably well".
+AllMusic's Heather Phares described the melding of genres as working "remarkably well".
 Simon K. called it a "fantastic album" but perceived it as becoming "samey" after its midway point.
 Kate Crudgington of The Line of Best Fit called it "proof that HEALTH’s talent and appetite for collaboration is as potent as ever".
 Kerrang! writer Paul Travers stated that while he thought it "isn't perfect, it's definitely worth your time".

 According to the North American College and Community Radio Chart Top 200 charts Part I peaked at 29 the week of November 10.